AlexIII/weather-node/readme.md

 Only Android version is available now (`.apk`).
 After installation you will need to give the app permissions to access Bluetooth (on modern Android versions it also requires Location permissions as well).

-The app is developed with react-native framework, so it's possible to compile it for IOS (I'm sure some it'll require some fixes).
+The app is developed with react-native framework, so it's possible to compile it for IOS (I'm sure it'll require some fixes though).
 You're very welcome to try and do that, especially if you have the necessary environment installed.

 ## Project Files